-The Bluetooth type are easy to set up and won’t take an extra USB port on your computer.
-But your computer needs to be Bluetooth capable to work with them.
+The Bluetooth type is easy to set up and won’t take an extra USB port on your computer.
+But your computer needs to be Bluetooth-capable to work with them.

-If your computer didn’t come with Bluetooth, there are adapters available.
+If your computer doesn’t come with Bluetooth, there are adapters available.
 But the adapters take up a USB port.

-For trading reliability, wired mice are still the best.
+For trading reliability, wired is still the best mouse for trading.
 You don’t have to worry about losing connection or running out of batteries.